GjjvdBurg/ffcount/README.rst

             Count hidden files and directories as well.

         quiet : bool
-            Print errors to the screen.
-If False, the function will fail quietly and not print any errors.
+            Don't print errors to the screen.
+If True, the function will fail quietly and not print any errors.

         Returns
         -------